prxatt/SOEN/CONNECTING_APIS.md

 ### Step 2: Add the Keys to Your Environment

-Now, you need to tell the Praxis application about these keys.
+Now, you need to tell the Soen application about these keys.
 The way you do this depends on where the application is hosted.
 In most modern hosting platforms (like Vercel, Netlify, or a custom server), you'll find a settings section for "Environment Variables."

 You will need to add the following variables: